anchildress1/anchildress1/README.md

 ## Method to the Madness 🌀

-> “…There was madness in any direction… A fantastic universal sense that whatever we were doing was right… Our energy would simply prevail… We had all the momentum… We were riding the crest of a high and beautiful wave… And in a very real sense, **the tendency is to push it as far as you can.**
+> There was madness in any direction… A fantastic universal sense that whatever we were doing was right… Our energy would simply prevail… We had all the momentum… We were riding the crest of a high and beautiful wave… And in a very real sense, **the tendency is to push it as far as you can.**
 >
 > — Hunter S. Thompson